calderpg/power_tools/README.md

 Repository structure
 --------------------
-Unlike earlier Catkinized software we have provided, this repository does not contain a Catkin workspace.
-As we expect that other teams will be well on their way to migrating to ROS Groovy, the difficulties of managing multiple workspaces do not justify the convenience of distributing these packages in their own workspace.
-As such, you will need to clone this repository inside the `src/` directory of an existing Catkin workspace.
+You will need to clone this repository inside the `src/` directory of an existing Catkin workspace.

 Please note that this software is structured for ROS Groovy+, and is incompatible with ROS Fuerte and earlier.